Public Speaking for Executives: How to Speak with Gravitas, Executive Presence, and Confidence Under Pressure

 The tradeoff here is speed versus certainty.

-The risk is not cost.
+The risk is not the cost.
 The risk is delay.

 This decision protects customer trust while we accelerate delivery.